AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 **Topic List**

 The **Topic List** displays the list of topics present in the current working copy of the DITA map.
+By default, all topics are included.
 You can select specific topics and generate the AEM Sites output only for them.
-By default, all topics are included.

-Using this feature, you can create customized guides or manuals for different products or user groups.
-You can also generate AEM Sites pages tailored for different campaigns or audience segments.
+For example, you have updated some topics so you can publish only those topics instead of publish the entire DITA map.

 **Topic List** tab is present in the AEM presets that are not created based on legacy mapping.